valancej/BDS-Hub-Detect-Instructions/README.md

 **Running Hub Detect with Maven**

-When running Hub Detect with maven, make sure to run the appropriate maven command prior to executing Hub Detect command.
+When running Hub Detect with Maven, make sure to run the appropriate maven command prior to executing Hub Detect command.

 Maven build command: